GodotWildJam/gwj-accessibility-scripts/ROADMAP.md

 # Road Map

 Here is a list of accessibility features and tools desired for the repo.
-These are inspired by the list in the [Game Accessibility Guidelines](http://gameaccessibilityguidelines.com/full-list/), and meant to help developers more easily adhere to them.
+These are inspired by the list in the [Game Accessibility Guidelines](http://gameaccessibilityguidelines.com/full-list/) used by the game jam.
+The tools here are meant to assist developers to adhere to those guidelines.

 ### Goals